k2view-academy/K2View-Academy/articles/19_Broadway/actors/07_masking_and_sequence_actors.md

   * If the **k2masking** keyspace does not exist, create it by using either the **masking-create-cache-table.flow** example flow.
   * IN-MEMORY interface is useful for testing as it can only be used in a single-node configuration.
   * Set the interface to **NONE** in order to avoid caching the masked values.
 * **verifyUnique** - determines whether different input values can be masked with the same masked value.
 The uniqueness is checked per **original value** (masked value) and **maskingId**.
-The uniqueness is also checked per environment where the useEnvironment is set to true, and per execution id, where the useExecutionId is set to true.
+The uniqueness is also checked per environment, where the useEnvironment is set to true, and per execution id, where the useExecutionId is set to true.
 Set this parameter to **true** if the masked value should be unique, as in the case of masking an SSN.
   Notes:
     * Set the **useExecutionId** to **false**, the **useEnvironment** to **true**, and the **verifyUnique** to **true** in order to get unique masked values on a given field per environment for all executions.
     * If an interface is **IN-MEMORY**, uniqueness is checked only on a single-node and not across a DC or a Cluster.

 * **TTL** - Time to Live.
-This is the time in seconds to keep the masked values in the caching tables.
+This represents the time in seconds, for keeping the masked values in the caching tables.
 The default value is 86400 seconds (24 hours).
-If this parameter is set to 0, the masked value will not be deleted from the cache table.
-Note that until Fabric 8, the TTL was supported only when creating the k2masking keyspace in Cassandra DB or when populating the interface parameter with IN-MEMORY value.
+If this parameter is set to 0, the masked value would not be deleted from the cache table.
+Note that until Fabric 8, the TTL was supported only when creating the k2masking keyspace in Cassandra DB or when populating the interface parameter with the IN-MEMORY value.
 Fabric 8 has added the support of a TTL also when the k2masking tables are created in Fabric system PostgreSQL DB, based on the new expiration date field added to the caching tables.

 * **onEmpty** - determines what to do with the input value when it is either an empty string or NULL:

-  * **LEAVE_EMPTY** - return the input value as is.
+  * **LEAVE_EMPTY** - return the input value as it is.
   * **MASK_NO_CACHE** - mask an empty value but don't cache it.
   * **MASK_AND_CACHE** - mask an empty value and cache it.